10 Groovy Scripts for SAP CPI That Solve Real Integration Problems Quickly

 • Better scalability for enterprise integrations

-For organizations that manage integrations at a high volume Groovy scripts increase productivity considerably.
+For organizations that manage integrations at a high volume, Groovy scripts increase productivity considerably.

 Common Mistakes to Avoid